LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 permalink: /tutorials/time-stamped-data/
 ---

+This tutorial is modified from Taming the BEAST tutorial [Time-stamped data](https://taming-the-beast.org/tutorials/MEP-tutorial/).

 This tutorial estimates the rate of evolution from a set of virus sequences which have been isolated at different points in time (heterochronous or time-stamped data).
 The data are 129 sequences from the G (attachment protein) gene of human respiratory syncytial virus